Greece–Turkey relations: Positive relations

 In 1995, relations began to change with the Greek election of Kostas Simitis who redefined priorities but it wasn't until the meeting of the foreign ministers the following years that this was noticed.
 In 1998, the capture of the Kurdish separatist Abdullah Öcalan – on the way from the Greek embassy in Kenya – and the related fallout led to the Greek foreign minister resigning, whose replacement was with a strong supporter for discussions with Turkey.
 The 1999 İzmit earthquake followed by the 1999 Athens earthquake led to an outpouring of goodwill and what has been called earthquake diplomacy that aided in a change of relations.

 In the years that followed, relations improved.
 They included agreements on fighting organised crime, reducing military spending, preventing illegal immigration, and clearing land mines on the border.
 Additionally, Greece lifted its opposition to Turkey's accession to the European Union (EU).
 Dr R. Craig Nation states there was a lot of progress but ultimately not on the issues that mattered.

+A 2022 poll shows that 68% of Greeks view Turkish people as their friends while only 19% perceive them as enemies and 64% of Turks view Greeks as their friends and the positivity is increasing on both sides despite occasional tensions.

 In December 2023, a new attempt was made at peaceful relations.
 Dialogue has opened, with the signing of a declaration on good neighbourly relations.
 Pundits remain unconvinced it means anything, at least until the Cyprus issue is addressed.
 Despite this, efforts continue to create goodwill, such as Turkey supporting the return of the Elgin Marbles to Greece.